jasondegraw/tangent/README.md

 This is a version of the awesome Tangent library from Google.
 I was able to get it working on Python 3.10 and removed all the TensorFlow.

+Props to Alex Wiltschko, Bart van Merrienboer and Dan Moldovan.
+This library is super impressive.

 --------